tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 ### Migrations

+As the `docker-compose.override.yml` file for local development mounts your app directory as a volume inside the container, you can also run the migrations with `alembic` commands inside the container and the migration code will be in your app directory (instead of being only inside the container).
+So you can add it to your git repository.

+Make sure you create at least one "revision" of your models and that you "upgrade" your database with that revision at least once.
+As this is what will create the tables in your database.
+Otherwise, your application won't run.

 * Start an interactive session in the server container that is running an infinite loop doing nothing:

 ```bash
 docker-compose exec server bash
 ```

-* After changing a model (for example, adding a column), inside the container, create a revision, e.g.:
+* After changing a model (for example, adding a column) or when you are just starting, inside the container, create a revision, e.g.:

 ```bash
 alembic revision --autogenerate -m "Add column last_name to User model"